egpennington/LevelMate/README.md

 # LevelMate
-A precise tool designed to help users achieve perfect alignment when hanging photos, shelves, or other objects.
+A precise tool designed for your mobile phone to help users achieve perfect alignment when hanging photos, shelves, or other objects.
 With an intuitive interface and real-time visual feedback, it ensures your projects are perfectly level every time.

 ## Overview